Old Siam, Sir

-"Old Siam, Sir" is a hard rock single from Wings' 1979 album, Back to the Egg.
+"Old Siam, Sir" is a single written by Paul McCartney and released on Wings' 1979 album, Back to the Egg.
 It was the A-side of the UK version of the single, reaching No. 35.
 The B-side, "Spin It On" in the UK was also a track from the album, "Back to the Egg".
 "Old Siam, Sir" was also the B-side of the US single "Arrow Through Me".
+The song was later included on The 7" Singles Box in 2022.

 Recording

+Wings recorded "Old Siam, Sir" on 18 July 1978 at a studio set up at Spirit of Ranachan farm in Campbeltown.

+As originally written, McCartney had the lyrics but the song lacked a bridge.
+The lack of a bridge was remedied by incorporating an instrumental section that evolved from a jam.
 Wings drummer Steve Holley, while playing keyboards during a studio session, developed a chord sequence that was eventually used in the instrumental section of the song.
 According to Wings guitarist Laurence Juber: